 If you run from the police, you may be facing a charge of "fleeing and eluding."
 In Florida, fleeing or attempting to flee a police officer is a felony — a serious charge that could affect you for the rest of your life.
 If you have been charged with fleeing and eluding, you should contact an experienced attorney to protect you from consequences such as driver's license revocation and prison.

-What Is Fleeing and Eluding?
+What Is Fleeing And Eluding?

-Florida's defines fleeing and eluding as willfully refusing or failing to stop a vehicle having knowledge that you have been ordered to stop by a duly authorized law enforcement officer
+- Willfully refusing or failing to stop a vehicle having knowledge that you have been ordered to stop by a duly authorized law enforcement officer

 The charge of fleeing and eluding may come down to the perception of the arresting police.
 To convict you, the prosecutor must show that you had knowledge that you had been ordered to stop by a law enforcement officer.
-The patrol car that pursued you must have agency insignia and other jurisdictional markings prominently displayed on the vehicle
+The patrol car that pursued you must have agency insignia and other jurisdictional markings prominently displayed on the vehicle.

 This crime is a third-degree felony, punishable by up to five years in prison.
 If you are convicted, the court will revoke your driver's license for a minimum of one year and as long as five years.

 - Aggravated fleeing and eluding is a second-degree felony, punishable by up to 10 years of prison with a minimum mandatory sentence of three years.
 You can also be charged with this crime if you leave the scene of an accident causing serious injury or death having knowledge that you have been ordered to stop by a law enforcement officer.

-Do You Need Help With a Fleeing and Eluding Charge?
-Contact Us Day or Night.
+Do You Need Help With A Fleeing And Eluding Charge?
+Contact Us Day Or Night.